T: + 284 393 5800

 Practice areas: Property & Business, Trusts & Estates

-Jenelle Archer is a senior associate, dual qualified to practice in the British Virgin Islands and Trinidad & Tobago.
+Jenelle Archer is the Head of Property & Business Department, dual qualified to practice in the British Virgin Islands and Trinidad & Tobago.
 She advises on an extensive range of property, local business, and estate succession matters, such as the acquisition, ownership, and disposal of real estate; property development and financing; corporate and tax structuring; business licensing; and, obtaining probates.
 Her expertise also includes counsel to foreign nationals and entities on obtaining the relevant regulatory approvals required for the acquisition of property in the British Virgin Islands.
 She is a Notary Public of the British Virgin Islands.

 Jenelle received her Bachelor of Law from the University of Guyana and her Legal Education Certificate from Hugh Wooding Law School, Trinidad.
 As part of her legal training in Trinidad, she interned with the Attorney General and Director of Public Prosecution’s Chambers within the Ministry of Legal Affairs in the Commonwealth of Dominica.
 Prior to joining O’Neal Webster, Jenelle practised at Harney Westwood & Riegels in the British Virgin Islands.